alloba/book-of-hours-notes/books/The Rose of Waznei.md

 ## Description
 The Rose of Waznei

-The heretical teachings of a disgraced offshoot of the Sisterhood of the Knot, that arcane-contemplative order that existed in all histories.
+The heretical teachings of a disgraced offshoot of the [[Sisterhood of the Knot]], that arcane-contemplative order that existed in all histories.
 This was recorded by 'Waznei', and dedicated to St Respicius.
 ### Partial Study Description
 I'm Reading...